-- (5) Urinalysis Testing Log (if applicable) that: - (a) Along with the monthly invoice, is submitted for the month for which the vendor is invoicing. - (b) Shall record all collected urinalysis specimens and indicate: Has all applicable sections completed - (1) Defendant's/person under supervision's name and PACTS number - (2) Vendor name and agreement # - (3) Month/Year - (4) Collection Date - (5) Defendant's/person under supervision's signature - (6) Collector's initials - (7) Bar Code number (if applicable) - (8) Special tests requested (if applicable) - (9) Drugs or medication taken - (10) Test Results (if applicable) - (11) Co-pay collected (if applicable) - (c) The vendor shall submit for CO approval if vendor Urinalysis Testing Log form differs from the sample form. - (d) The vendor shall ensure that a defendant/person under supervision signing or initialing an entry Urinalysis Log cannot see the names or signatures of other defendants/person under supervision.
+- (6) Urinalysis Testing Log (if applicable) that: - (a) Along with the monthly invoice, is submitted for the month for which the vendor is invoicing. - (b) Shall record all collected urinalysis specimens and indicate: - (1) Defendant's/person under supervision's name and PACTS number - (2) Vendor name and agreement # - (3) Month/Year - (4) Collection Date - (5) Defendant's/person under supervision's signature - (6) Collector's initials - (7) Bar Code number (if applicable) - (8) Special tests requested (if applicable) - (9) Drugs or medication taken - (10) Test Results (if applicable) - (11) Co-pay collected (if applicable) - (c) Shall record any unusual occurrences in the collection process, and in the specific gravity and temperature readings (if applicable). - (d) The vendor shall submit for USPO/USPSO approval if vendor Urinalysis Testing Log form differs from the sample form. - (e) The vendor shall ensure that a defendant/person under supervision signing or initialing an entry Urinalysis Log cannot see the names or signatures of other defendants/person under supervision.